codam-coding-college/MLX42/README.md

 ### Via [Homebrew](https://brew.sh/) / [Homebrew42](https://github.com/kube/42homebrew) by building from source.

 2. Install GLFW

+Through brew:
 ```bash
 ➜  ~ brew update
 ➜  ~ brew install glfw
 ```

+Or, if studying at Codam, you can find GLFW in the [Managed Software Center](munki://detail-GLFW).

 3. Compile MLX42
 ```bash